PlaceWorkersGmbH/Placeworkers.Forms/README.md

 - **NavicationCell:** Standard TextCell with DisclosureIndicator on right side (AccessoryView).
 Uses Right DrawerArrowDrawable as right arrow on Android.
 - **ExtendedListView:** Standard ListView with option to disable scrolling.
 - **Checkbox:** Checkbox image on left side and text on right side.
 Needs 2 images for the checkbox image to work properly.
+- **DocumentPage:** Page to display documents.
+Uses QLPreviewController on iOS and AndroidPdfViewer (https://github.com/barteksc/AndroidPdfViewer) on Android.
+Hence only supports PDF on Android.

 ### Usage